paperstartgames/website/_posts/2018-06-14-install-unity3d-in-ubuntu-18_04.md

 sudo ln -s /opt/Unity3D/Editor/Unity /usr/bin/unity3d
 ```

-Now, with the symbolic link created, you are now able to execute Unity3d via **unity3d** command.
+Now, with the symbolic link created, you are able to execute Unity3d via **unity3d** command.
 Also, you will need to install an IDE to write C# code.
 I recommend MonoDevelop, which can be installed via:

 ```bash
 sudo apt install apt-transport-https dirmngr